tuvelofstrom/calibrating-explanations/README.md

 # amai-calibrating-explanations-2023
-Code for paper submitteed to AMAI.
+Code for revised paper submitted to AMAI 18-01-2023.